Why You Should Watch Your Salt Intake

-Surprisingly, the researchers found that the men who ate more salt actually drank less fluids.
+Surprisingly, the researchers found that the men who ate more salt actually drank fewer fluids.
 The salt caused their kidneys to hold onto water in the body and produce urea.
 This process actually increased the men’s hunger instead of their thirst.
-This research indicates that a person with a high-sodium, processed diet could greatly raise his risk of overeating due to an increased feeling of hunger.
+This research indicates that a person with a high-sodium, processed diet could greatly raise his risk of over-eating due to an increased feeling of hunger.

 Many people don’t realize the huge negative effects that a high-sodium diet can have on their health.
 Too much salt causes strain on many bodily functions, including cleaning the bloodstream and pumping blood through the body.